Uniforms of the United States Coast Guard: Service uniforms

 The Service Dress Blue is the standard uniform of the day for office environments and is considered equivalent to civilian business attire.
 The uniform consists of a blue four-pocket single breasted jacket, matching trousers, and a tie of the same shade as the jacket.
 There are two variants.
-The less common but more formal "Alpha" variant includes a peaked cap and a white shirt.
-The more common "Bravo" variant includes either the peaked cap or garrison cap and a light blue shirt.
+The less common but more formal "Alpha" variant includes a white shirt and a combination cap (or "combo cover" in common Coast Guard slang) is always worn with it.
+The more common "Bravo" variant includes a light blue shirt and is worn with either the combination cap or a blue garrison cap matching the coat.
 Officer and enlisted rank insignia are sewn onto the jacket sleeve in the same manner as Navy uniforms.
 Rank insignia must also be worn on the blue shirt as part of the "Bravo" variant by officers (shoulder boards) and enlisted members (collar devices).

-The Service Dress White "choker" uniforms for officers are identical to those worn by U.S. Navy officers (aside from service-specific buttons, insignia and sword design).
+The Service Dress White "choker" uniforms for officers are identical to those worn by U.S. Navy officers (aside from service-specific buttons, insignia, and sword design).
 These are typically used for formal parades and change-of-command ceremonies in warmer seasons and climates.
 Unlike the Navy, these uniforms are authorized only for officers and warrant officers, not chief petty officers.
-For similar occasions the enlisted members wear Tropical Blue, Service Dress Blue or Full Dress Blue, depending on the climate.
+For similar occasions the enlisted members wear Tropical Blue, Service Dress Blue, or Full Dress Blue, depending on the climate.